shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 ## Building images using Dockerfiles

+Using the *docker commit* command is a pretty simple way of extending an image but, it will be slow and complicated and therefore inefficient also sharing of image for development process among the team will become difficult.
+   A new command that could overcome the above problem is  *docker build*, for building new images from scratch.

+ To do this you create a *Dockerfile* that contains a set of instructions that tell Docker how to build an image, Docker builder will read instructions from Dockerfile which is a text file and executes them in sequence.

+### Steps :

+1. Create a Directory

+   $ mkdir image_example

+   $ cd image_example

+2. Create file named Dockerfile with following contents inside the directory:

+   $ cat Dockerfile

+   # Pick up the base image
+    FROM ubuntu
+   # Add author name
+   MAINTAINER ABCD
+   # Add the command to run at the start of container CMD date

+### Run the following command inside the directory, to build the image :

+           $ docker build .

+OUTPUT : | Sending build context to Docker daemon 2.048 kB
+         | Step 1 : FROM ubuntu
+         |    ---> 6cc0fc2a5ee3
+         | Step 2 : MAINTAINER ABCD
+         |    ---> Running in 41a3ad61485d
+         |    ---> 15e643a46289
+         | Removing intermediate container 41a3ad61485d
+         | Step 3 : CMD date
+         |    ---> Running in 15600c5596e2
+         |    ---> 64910446ed6c
+         | Removing intermediate container 15600c5596e2
+         | Successfully built 64910446ed6c

+Note : This build is run by the Docker deamon,not by the CLI.
+The build process first of all will send the entire context(recursively) to the deamon.

+#### We can also specify any repository or tag name while building the image with -t option as follows :

+   $ docker build -t ubuntu/abc

+OUTPUT :| Sending build context to Docker daemon 2.048 kB
+        | Step 1 : FROM ubuntu
+	|     ---> 6cc0fc2a5ee3
+	| Step 2 : MAINTAINER ABCD
+	|     ---> Using cache
+ 	|     ---> 15e643a46289
+	| Step 3 : CMD date
+	|      ---> Using cache
+	|      ---> 64910446ed6c
+   	| Successfully built 64910446ed6c

+The above command will give different output, here we are using cache after each instruction.
+Docker tries to save the intermediate images and use them in subsequent builds to accelerate the build process.
+   If we don't want to cache the intermediate images, then add *--no-cache* option with docker build.

 ## Building an Apache image - Dockerfile example
 ## Building an memcached image - Dockerfile example
 ## Building Wordpress image - Dockerfile example